Erik Sandin

-Erik Sandin (born July 29, 1966), is an American musician and the drummer of the punk rock band NOFX, and former member of punk rock band Caustic Cause.
-He was a founding member of NOFX when they formed in Hollywood, California, in 1983.
+Erik "Smelly" Sandin (born July 29, 1966), is an American musician, best known as the drummer of the punk rock band NOFX, and former member of punk rock band Caustic Cause.
+He was a founding member of NOFX when they formed in Hollywood, California, in 1983, and has been with the band for a majority of their run until their retirement in 2024.

+Sandin's primary drumming style has consistently fallen within the characteristics of skate punk rock, indicating an energetic, fast paced way of playing.
+Outside of NOFX, Sandin has been running his own surfboard shaping business, Pickle Stix, since 2020.

+History

+Born and raised in Southern California, Erik Sandin grew up engrossed in surf and skate culture, which would later influence his decision to open a surfboard shaping business.
+In 1981, at fifteen years old, Sandin took up learning drums because a local punk rock band needed a drummer.
+From this decision, two years later, Sandin and his two friends, Erik Melvin and Michael John Burkett, would form the punk rock band that is now known as NOFX.

-Two years after forming NOFX, he moved to Santa Barbara, leaving the band.
-In just one year without Sandin, the band had already gone through two drummers (Scott Sellers and Scott Aldahl) and in 1986 the band talked Sandin into rejoining NOFX.
+Two years after forming NOFX, Sandin moved to Santa Barbara, leaving the band.
+In just one year without Sandin, the band had already gone through two drummers (Scott Sellers and Scott Aldahl), and in 1986, the band talked Sandin into rejoining NOFX.

-He has been NOFX's permanent drummer since his return in 1986, and played drums on every NOFX full-length album and EP released, including the 2007 live album They've Actually Gotten Worse Live!.
+Sandin has been NOFX's permanent drummer since his return in 1986, and played drums on every NOFX full-length album and EP released.
 The band Dogpiss featured a song about him called "Erik Sandin's Stand In" on the Fat Wreck Chords compilation album Short Music for Short People.

+Drugs and Rehabilitation

+Spun on by an insecure childhood, Sandin turned to drug use early in his life.
+Around 1985-1986, Sandin began primarily using heroin, resulting in ceased communication with his family.
+Six months before he would start sobriety, Sandin was arrested and served jail time.

+The other members of NOFX did not address the matter until Sandin's drug use began affecting the band and their workflow.
 Before the recording of the 1992 album White Trash, Two Heebs and a Bean, NOFX frontman Fat Mike gave Sandin an ultimatum.
 He had to quit heroin or be replaced.
 After realizing that NOFX was the most important thing in his life and with assistance of Brett Gurewitz and Lynn Strait, Sandin entered rehab at The Ranch in Desert Hot Springs, California for treatment of heroin addiction.
 Sandin has not used the drug since.

 As it can be seen in the video series Backstage Passport, he conducts a more sober and "clean" life than his bandmates, often going back to the hotel after a show instead of hanging out and partying with the rest of the band.